What Are Gas Monitoring Badges?

 Passive dosimeter badges are worn by health care facility employees to measure the individual’s workplace exposure to a wide range of chemical gases.
 A small, lightweight clip-on badge is issued to each employee with his or her name, monitoring period dates and a unique identification number.

 Employees simply wear the badges on their bodies; the badges don’t require any attention or training, nor do they interfere with the employee’s duties in any way.
 The badge contains a microporous membrane through which chemical vapors pass.
 Absorbents under the membrane collect the vapors at a fixed rate during the sampling period.
-Afterward, each badge is put into a pouch, which is sealed and then sent back to us for processing.
+Following the gas badge monitoring period, each badge is put into a pouch, which is sealed and then sent back to us for processing.

 Airborne Chemical Monitoring by Evergreen